 We encourage a two way process of ideas and knowledge exchange across departments and all staff.

-We also encourage our staff to think proactively for themselves, to find solutions to problems and take responsibility for their decision making.
+Moreover, we encourage our staff to think proactively for themselves, to find solutions to problems and take responsibility for their decision making.
 This encouragement takes the form of positive feedback from management for new ideas and innovative procedures.
-A supportive management approach to new practices, with no blame culture if innovative approaches do not succeed.
+As well as, a supportive management approach to new practices, with no blame culture if innovative approaches do not succeed.

 HBXL recognises the importance of supporting local and national charities.
 The company operates regular charity events supporting a range of charities which are picked by the team.